 See \ref{app3_0} for the proof of Theorem \ref{th:cid}.
-Under the learning model \eqref{poiss_model}-\eqref{eq:newton}, for each $n\geq 0$, the future observations of $(Y_{n})_{n\geq1}$ are considered conditionally identically distributed given $\mathcal G_n$.
-From \citet[Theorem 2.2]{Berti(04)}, this implies that the $Y_{n}$'s are asymptotically i.i.d., given the random limit $\tilde g$, with law $ p_{\tilde g}$, which fits within the quasi-Bayesian framework of \citet{For(20)}.
-In this perspective, $p_{\tilde g} $ represents the random distribution that would be assigned if we had access to an infinitely large sample, which makes $\tilde g$ the parameter of interest.
-Accordingly, \eqref{post_mean} becomes
+Under the learning model \eqref{poiss_model}-\eqref{eq:newton}, the future observations in $(Y_{n})_{n\geq1}$ are conditionally identically distributed given $\mathcal G_n$, for each $n \geq 0$.
+By \citet[Theorem 2.2]{Berti(04)}, it follows that the $Y_n$'s are asymptotically i.i.d., conditional on the random limit $\tilde G$, with distribution $p_{\tilde G}$.
+This places the model within the quasi-Bayesian framework developed in \citet{For(20)}.
+From this viewpoint, \(p_{\tilde G}\) is the random distribution that would be assigned with access to an infinite sample, so that \(\tilde G\), unavailable in practice, is the parameter of interest, and \eqref{post_mean} becomes

-Differently from the Bayesian framework, which posits a prior distribution on $g$ such that the $Y_{n}$'s are i.i.d. given $g$, the quasi-Bayesian approach avoids the computational cost of recomputing the posterior distribution with each new observation, thereby offering substantial computational efficiency.
+In contrast to the Bayesian framework, which places a prior on $G$ and assumes the $Y_n$'s to be i.i.d. conditional on $G$, the quasi-Bayesian approach avoids repeated recomputation of the posterior distribution as new observations arrive, thereby yielding substantial computational savings in sequential applications.